 Guardian, there are three defining traits to a cult.
 They are: "A charismatic leader, who increasingly becomes an object of worship as the general principles that may have originally sustained the group lose power."
 "A process [of indoctrination or education is in use that can be seen as] coercive persuasion or thought reform [commonly called 'brainwashing']."
 "Economic, sexual, and other exploitation of group members by the leader and the ruling coterie."

-Right so basically a whole lot of seriously scary stuff.
+Right, so basically a whole lot of seriously scary stuff.
 And it's so easy to think "meh that would never happen to me!"
 But that's what everyone thinks at first... which is why these stories are so darn fascinating.

-Oh my days this documentary series is the kind of one you marathon in one sesh because it will make you no longer care about sleep.
+Oh my days this Netflix cult documentary is the kind of one you marathon in one sesh because it will make you no longer care about sleep.
 The story of Bhagwan Shree Rajneesh (AKA Osho) and his organisation, who took over a small rural town called Antelope in Oregon, will shock and fascinate you.